andrewprock/pokerstove/README.md

 Getting boost to work under windows can be a bit of a challenge.
 One of the easier ways is to install precompiled librares.
-There is a batch of them available at sourceforge: [boost precomplied libraries] (http://sourceforge.net/projects/boost/files/boost-binaries/1.53.0/)
+There is a batch of them available at sourceforge.
+If you're working with Visual Studio 2010, you will probably need the 32 bit libraries.  [boost precomplied libraries] (http://sourceforge.net/projects/boost/files/boost-binaries/1.53.0/)

 Under windows, the cmake gui can be used to construct solution and project files for Visual Studio 2010.
 To do this, browse